Manfi21/rpi-BabyCam/README.md

 WebRTC -> http://{RPI IP-Address}:8889/cam
 HLS -> http://{RPI IP-Address}:8888/cam
 ```
-- You can also use the Pi hostname `PiCam.local` instead of IP Adress
+You can also use the Pi hostname `PiCam.local` instead of IP Adress.

 ## Setup Tailscale:
 With Tailscale remote access is easy to setup.